coreybruyere/530-framework/README.md

-#**530 Snuggie - An Organizational Template**
+#**Snuggie - An Organizational Template**

-530's Organizational Template.
+530medialab's Organizational Template.
 Inspired by MVCSS, CSS Burrito, the GroupBuddies template, and hints of SMACSS and OOCSS.
-This template follows the BEM syntax too.
+This template follows the BEM syntax and uses SASS.
 To understand why you would want to use this template, it is a great idea to familiarize yourself with the following css architectures:

 ####[BEM](http://bem.info/method/) - Block, Element, Modifier